Rindbee/godot-docs-l10n/classes/zh_Hant/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC2_SRGB_BLOCK** = ``135``

-顯存壓縮的無符號紅、綠、藍、Alpha 通道資料格式，使用正規化的值、非線性 sRGB 編碼。取值均在 ``[0.0, 1.0]`` 的範圍內。該格式的精度為紅通道 5 位、綠通道 6 位、藍通道 5 位、Alpha 通道 4 位。使用 BC2 紋理壓縮（也叫 S3TC DXT3）。
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is 5 bits of red channel, 6 bits of green channel, 5 bits of blue channel, and 4 bits of alpha channel.
+Using BC2 texture compression (also known as S3TC DXT3).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC3_UNORM_BLOCK: